smartcoindev389/etl_project/README.md

 # SELECT COUNT(*) FROM flags_resumen_total_con_pagos_atc;
 # SELECT COUNT(*) FROM flags_resumen_total_con_pagos_galicia;
 # SELECT COUNT(*) FROM flags_resumen_total_con_morosidad;
+# SELECT * FROM upload_reports ORDER BY report_id DESC LIMIT 10;
 ```

 Notes:
-- Table names equal CSV filenames without the .csv extension.
+- Table names equal CSV filenames without the .csv extension
+- All tables include an auto-increment `id` PRIMARY KEY column (required for cloud databases)
-- Column names are normalized and truncated to respect MySQL's 64‑char limit; the same mapping is used when inserting.
+- Column names are normalized and truncated to respect MySQL's 64‑char limit; the same mapping is used when inserting
+- Upload metadata is logged to the `upload_reports` table

 ### Dynamic: One table per CSV in `fending_data` (names follow the files)

 The project dynamically discovers all CSVs in a folder and creates one table per file, with the table name equal to the CSV filename (without `.csv`).
 It then loads the file data into its matching table.

+**Key Features:**
+- ✅ Automatic surrogate primary keys (`id BIGINT AUTO_INCREMENT PRIMARY KEY`) for cloud compatibility
+- ✅ Single global `upload_reports` table tracks all uploads
+- ✅ Column names normalized and truncated to MySQL's 64-character limit
+- ✅ Works with both local and cloud MySQL databases

 End-to-end flow (local):